matt-house-e/gemini_table_enricher/README.md

 ## Overview

-Gemini Table Enricher is a Python tool designed to enhance CSV files by enriching them with additional contact information via the Gemini API.
-It processes the data in batches, ensuring that updates are saved incrementally to prevent data loss.
+Gemini Table Enricher is a Python tool designed to enhance CSV files by enriching them with additional fields generated via the Gemini API.

 ## Features